rubenschuckit/personal-website-11ty/posts/2020-year-in-review.md

 ![Google](/static/img/glogo.png "Google")

 Still, there were other big changes in store.
 I had decided to switch jobs to Google.
-As the transition began, governments around the country began issuing shelter in place warnings.
-My lat week at JPMorgan was remote :( Most of my belongings were stuck in the Chicago Chase Tower skyscraper.
+As my start date grew nearer, cities around the country began issuing shelter in place warnings.
+My lat week at JPMorgan turned out being remote :( Most of my belongings were stuck in the Chicago Chase Tower skyscraper.
 But not only was my last week remote, so was my first at Google.
-The signs of the remote start were gradual.
-First Google said I could start on campus on my start date, but orientation was cancelled.
-Then their offices closed.